qaseemme064/Final-Project/README.md

 **Our hypothesis**:
 Wearable fitness tracker which captures salient metrics can be helpful in prolonging lifespan of individuals by alerting persons, health care professionals and insurance firms to future health issues.

-**Communication Protocol**:
-We deployed contemporary communication tools to improve and maintain communication among team members.
-These include:
-•	Slack and what’s app to share ideas, information, and helpful links;
-•	Zoom to meet online during and outside office hours.

 ### **Data Sources**:

 For this project we used a dataset found on kaggle which combines traditional lifelogging with sports activity logging over a period of 5 months for 16 different individuals,